 Soak up some of the British influence and history while exploring the city’s more memorable highlights during an organized tour of Nassau, Bahamas.
 Depending on whether you book through the cruise line or arrange a private tour directly with a local tour operator or third-party provider, your island tour could include a variety of stops.

 Most arranged tours will also pass other popular public buildings such as the Parliament Building and the Government House, with a statue of Christopher Columbus adoring the entrance.
-Some tours do stop at Atlantis for a brief time, but you will need to purchase entrance to most attractions.
+Some tours do stop at Atlantis for a brief time mostly for photo ops, as you will need to purchase entrance to visit most attractions.

-Visitors to Nassau, Bahamas can also create their own customized island tour by visiting other attractions like Graycliff Restaurant, Hotel, and Chocolate Factory or the John Watling’s Distillery.
-Why not spice things up while on the island?
+Visitors to Nassau, Bahamas can also create their own customized island tour by visiting other island attractions like Graycliff Restaurant, Hotel, and Chocolate Factory.

-A cruiser favorite, Junkanoo Beach, is within walking distance from the cruise ship.
+A cruiser favorite, Junkanoo Beach is within walking distance (15 minutes) from the cruise ship.
 Here, locals and travelers alike can enjoy the water at this free beach.
-This beach is popular, so get there early to stake your claim.
-While there, be sure to take advantage of all the amenities available including food, beverages, and equipment rentals.
+This spot is popular, so get there early to stake your claim.
+Be sure to take advantage of the amenities available including food, beverages, and equipment rentals.
 The Tiki Hut is a popular spot for food and drinks.

-Another popular, but closer, spot to score a day pass for full access to resort facilities is the British Colonial Hilton.
-Located just a short 10-minute walk from the cruise pier in Downtown Nassau, you will have access to a private beach, pool, lounge chairs and umbrellas, and non-motorized watersports at this resort, in addition to a $40 food and beverage credit.
+Closer to the cruise pier, a popular spot to score a day pass for full access to resort facilities is the British Colonial Hilton.
+Located just a short 10-minute walk from the cruise pier in Downtown Nassau, you will have access to a private beach, pool, lounge chairs and umbrellas, and non-motorized watersports at this resort.
+In addition, guests receive a $40 food and beverage credit.

 Explore Ardastra Gardens and Zoo

-There are plenty of other great photo ops here too, from Australian Black Swans to Lemurs to Iguanas to the threatened species- the Bahamian BOA Constrictor.
+There are plenty of other great photo ops here too, from Australian Black Swans, Lemurs, and Iguanas to the threatened species, the Bahamian BOA Constrictor.
 While here, don’t forget to enjoy the gardens too which showcase native regional plants and flowers.
 Here are some of our favorite reasons to visit Ardastra Gardens.

 Get Ready to See Nassau, Bahamas

 Now that you know the best things to do in Nassau, Bahamas on a cruise, what are you waiting for?
-If you already have a cruise stopping in the Bahamas booked, now it’s time to make definite plans to experience one or more of the best things to do in Nassau, Bahamas during your trip.
+If you already have a cruise stopping in the Bahamas booked, now is the time to make definite plans to experience one or more of these activities during your trip.

-Have you traveled to Nassau, Bahamas?
-What is your favorite thing to do while on the island?
-Drop us an anchor below to help your fellow cruisers make the most of their time in Nassau, Bahamas.
+Have you visited Nassau, Bahamas on a cruise?
+What are your favorite things to do on the island?
+Drop us an anchor below to share your experiences.